wiegs/wqtools/README.md

 Note: to get reports you must have already scanned the domains using the WisQuas service or they will not be available to download.

-4. run getResults.py to collect a JSON report on a domain you have previously scanned
+4. run getResults.py to collect a JSON report for each domain in **lildomains.txt**

 downloads to /output/ folder
 ```